panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 const identifier = expression.nestedObjectProp.identifier;
 ```

-The level of nesting you can extract properties from is unlimited.
+The level of nesting to extract properties from is unlimited.
 If you want to extract properties from deep, just add more nested curly braces:

 ```javascript
 const { propA: { propB: { propC: { .... } } } } = object;